Celsius: Melting and boiling points of water

+Measurement of an ice-water mixture in equilibrium at 370 m above sea level.
+Thermometer shows 0.05 °C. The slight deviation from 0 °C is due to instrument uncertainty and trace water impurities.

+Boiling point of water measured at an altitude of ~370 m a.s.l.
+The 99.7 °C result reflects lower atmospheric pressure (~970 hPa), combined with minor instrument uncertainty and trace water impurities.

 The melting and boiling points of water are no longer part of the definition of the Celsius temperature scale.
 In 1948, the definition was changed to use the triple point of water.
 In 2005, the definition was further refined to use water with precisely defined isotopic composition (VSMOW) for the triple point.
 In 2019, the definition was changed to use the Boltzmann constant, completely decoupling the definition of the kelvin from the properties of water.
 Each of these formal definitions left the numerical values of the Celsius temperature scale identical to the prior definition to within the limits of accuracy of the metrology of the time.

 When the melting and boiling points of water ceased being part of the definition, they became measured quantities instead.
 This is also true of the triple point.

 In 1948 when the 9th General Conference on Weights and Measures (CGPM) in Resolution 3 first considered using the triple point of water as a defining point, the triple point was so close to being 0.01 °C greater than water's known melting point, it was simply defined as precisely 0.01 °C. However, later measurements showed that the difference between the triple and melting points of VSMOW is actually very slightly (< 0.001 °C) greater than 0.01 °C. Thus, the actual melting point of ice is very slightly (less than a thousandth of a degree) below 0 °C. Also, defining water's triple point at 273.16 K precisely defined the magnitude of each 1 °C increment in terms of the absolute thermodynamic temperature scale (referencing absolute zero).
 Now decoupled from the actual boiling point of water, the value "100 °C" is hotter than 0 °C – in absolute terms – by a factor of exactly 373.15/273.15 (approximately 36.61% thermodynamically hotter).
 When adhering strictly to the two-point definition for calibration, the boiling point of VSMOW under one standard atmosphere of pressure was actually 373.1339 K (99.9839 °C).
 When calibrated to ITS-90 (a calibration standard comprising many definition points and commonly used for high-precision instrumentation), the boiling point of VSMOW was slightly less, about 99.974 °C.

 This boiling-point difference of 16.1 millikelvins between the Celsius temperature scale's original definition and the previous one (based on absolute zero and the triple point) has little practical meaning in common daily applications because water's boiling point is very sensitive to variations in barometric pressure.
 For example, an altitude change of only 28 cm causes the boiling point to change by one millikelvin.